 Location: Underway to Fiji

 Since we’re all on such different sleeping schedules and awake for various hours of the night, lunchtime is perfect for everyone to come together and get to see people outside of their watch teams and just relax for a little while.
-We decided to switch it up today and do both science classes after lunch rather than just one in hopes of finishing all our schoolwork before we get to Fiji (which of course means more dive time and nights full of fun activities).
-After our usual cleanup, we went into Oceanography class led by Steph who taught us about tides.
-After about an hour, Amanda came in to teach Marine Biology where we learned about the continental shelf, the open ocean, and the parts of the ocean that different marine organisms live.
+We decided to switch it up today and do both science classes after lunch rather than just one in hopes of finishing all our schoolwork before we get to Fiji (which, of course, means more dive time and nights full of fun activities).
+After our usual cleanup, we went into Oceanography class led by Steph, who taught us about tides.
+After about an hour, Amanda came in to teach Marine Biology, where we learned about the continental shelf, the open ocean, and the parts of the ocean that different marine organisms live.
 It was full of a ton of super interesting information and definitely much easier than our last unit on the Kingdom Animalia.
-We ended up finishing class early today around 3 p.m which meant some extra free time for the people who weren’t on watch.
-Once everyone rotated through deck showers (which are the best part of the day for some people like Giselle, or arguably the most miserable part of the day for people like me and Gllian), we all got about an hour of free time before dinner which was definitely much appreciated by everyone as there is not always a ton of afternoon downtime when we’re underway.
+We ended up finishing class early today, around 3 p.m., Which meant some extra free time for the people who weren’t on watch.
+Once everyone rotated through deck showers (which are the best part of the day for some people like Giselle, or arguably the most miserable part of the day for people like Gillian and me), we all got about an hour of free time before dinner, which was definitely much appreciated by everyone as there is not always a ton of afternoon downtime when we’re underway.
 Some of us chose to hang out in the salon and read, catch up on studying, or practice for our upcoming NavMaster exam.
 After a relaxing hour, Frankie, Tim, and Riley pulled through with another great meal.
 For tonight’s dinner, we had BBQ and feta burgers with french fries and hamburger buns made by Thea, Lewis, and Niko.

 Current Position: 0759.74’S x 125 37.33’W